Cost of LivingUpdated May 2026

 How Madison Compares Regionally for Rent Prices

-Regionally, Madison occupies a middle-market position for rent prices costs.
+Regionally, Madison occupies a middle-market position for rent prices.
 Compared to nearby Janesville, Rockford, Milwaukee, Madison's pricing reflects its unique economic profile: a mid-size city balancing accessibility with quality.
 The midwest region generally provides moderate pricing with seasonal variability.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Madison